krootee/Ghost/README.md

 #### Other
 - [ ] Draw acrylic cover for PCB in OpenSCAD
 - [ ] Laser-cut an acrylic cover for PCB
+- [ ] Use 0.1 ohm 1% 2W current sense resistor for the INA219.
+Find part at Farnell.

 ## Bill of materials / Partlist